MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-gettopfieldsofstudy.md

 Assemblies: Microsoft.Academic.LanguageSimilarity.dll

 ### Takes in a string and labels it with fields of study available in MAG.
-Returns a list of tuples of type (long, float), with the first value in the tuple being the labeled field of study id and the second value being the similarity score.
+Returns a list of tuples of type (long, float), where the first value in the tuple being the labeled field of study id and the second value being the similarity score.

   ```C#
   public IEnumerable<Tuple<long,float>> GetTopFieldsOfStudy(string text, int maxCount=100, int minScore=0);